xKesvaL/starter-template-svelte/README.md

 - On Primary Container: 10 (as in background when primary container is used for the content)

 ![Shading Color Material](readme/shading-color-material.png)
-TailwindCSS colors ranges from 0 to 1000, so we will just add a 0, 400 for the primary, 1000 (just use white) for the On Primary, etc...
+TailwindCSS colors ranges from 0 (white) to 1000 (black), but we will keep Material Design's scale: 0 is black and 100 is white, so the default TailwindCSS colors are replaced and if you want a custom color see [custom colors](#custom-colors).

 For neutral values, this is a bit different.
 In order, it is: 99, 10, 99, 10 neutrals (Background, On B, Surface, On S).
 Why 99 ?
 99 Is the type of color that is white, but not white.
 See the picture up there, the background is very close to white, but it is not, and is more pleasing to look at.